eProsima/vulcanexus/docs/rst/tutorials/core/qos/initial_peers/initial_peers.rst

 Prerequisites
 -------------

-First of all, make sure that Vulcanexus Humble is installed.
+First of all, make sure that Vulcanexus Iron is installed.
 The docker installation is required for this tutorial (see :ref:`Docker installation <docker_installation>`).

-Open two terminals, and run the Vulcanexus Humble image in each one with the following command:
+Open two terminals, and run the Vulcanexus Iron image in each one with the following command:

 *   Terminal 1:

     .. code-block:: bash

-        docker run -it --name ros2_context_1 ubuntu-vulcanexus:humble-desktop
+        docker run -it --name ros2_context_1 ubuntu-vulcanexus:iron-desktop

 *   Terminal 2:

     .. code-block:: bash

-        docker run -it --name ros2_context_2 ubuntu-vulcanexus:humble-desktop
+        docker run -it --name ros2_context_2 ubuntu-vulcanexus:iron-desktop

 .. note::